-Foundations of Power, Participation and Social Change gives you the analytical and conceptual grounding for defining the issues and questions you will pursue in your action research projects.
+On this module, you’ll gain the analytical and conceptual groundings for defining the issues and questions you’ll work on in your action research projects.

-The module engages with theory as a lens to illuminate pathways for action, and provides a foundation for understanding and shaping social change and influencing policy and practice.
+The module uses theory to illuminate pathways for action.
+It gives you a foundation for understanding and shaping social change and influencing policy and practice:

-In the first half of the module you will explore concepts and debates related to power, participation and social change.
+- the first half of the course explores concepts and debates related to power, participation and social change

-In the second half the same three themes are further explored using case studies and student experience and introducing relevant analytical tools and practical approaches to inquiry.
+- the second half of the course further explores the same themes using case studies and student experience.
+It introduces relevant analytical tools and practical approaches to inquiry.

 100%: Seminar (Class)